 The University of Delaware has partnered with two local institutions to offer students opportunities to continue their education.
 Human Services majors can explore our partnerships with Thomas Jefferson University’s Master’s in Couple and Family Therapy or Bryn Mawr College’s Master’s of Social Services.

 The Human Services major gave me the opportunity to grow personally and professionally beyond the classroom.
-During my junior year, I completed an independent study with Dr. Karpyn to research anxiety in school classrooms, and completing a 400-hour internship as an undergraduate allowed me to gain confidence and valuable skills no course could teach.
-I will be starting a Master’s in Social Work program next year, and I believe that my internships and academic courses prepared me to succeed in and beyond graduate school.Cassie Spector
+During my junior year, I completed an independent study with Dr. Karpyn to research anxiety in school classrooms, and completed a 400-hour internship as an undergraduate, allowing me to gain confidence and valuable skills no course could teach.
+I believe that my internships and academic courses prepared me to succeed in and beyond graduate school.Cassie Spector

 Resources and Information

 - HDFS Advisement Center Guides

 - Scholarships and Awards